payskyCompany/paybutton-sdk/README.md

 ```
 3. In your build.gradle file in app level in dependencies{} add
 ```
-implementation 'com.github.payskyCompany:paybutton-sdk:2.0.7'
+implementation 'com.github.payskyCompany:paybutton-sdk:2.0.8'
 ```
 4. Sync your project.

-Note: Version 2.0.7 may not be the last version check Releases in github to get latest version.
+Note: Version 2.0.8 may not be the last version check Releases in github to get latest version.

 ## :rocket: Deployment
 1. Before deploying your project live, you should get a merchant ID and terminal ID from our company.
 2. You should keep your merchant ID and terminal ID secured in your project, encrypt them before save them in project.
 ​
 ## :hammer_and_wrench: How to use
-In order to use the SDK you should get a Merchant ID, a Terminal ID and Secure Hash from PaySky company.
+In order to use the SDK you should get a Merchant ID, a Terminal ID and Secure Hash Key from PaySky company.
 ​
 ### :point_right: Create a new instance from PayButton
 In the class you want to intiate the payment from  PayButton